ostis-ai/sc-machine/README.md

 - Native

+  Note: Currently, only Linux (Ubuntu-20.04, Ubuntu-22.04, Ubuntu-24.04) and macOS are supported by this installation method.
+If you're going to use it, it might take a while to download dependencies and compile the components.
+Use it only if you know what you're doing!

   ```sh
   # build kb
   ./bin/sc-builder -f --clear -c ./sc-machine.ini -i <path to kb folder with SCs and SCg sources (or path to repo.path file)> -o <output path>